For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The beer brewing process

 Brewing your own beer can be done in just a few stages.
-Bear with us here – you'll need to be on hand for at least three weeks, but it is totally going to be worth it, we promise.
+Bear with us here – you'll need to be on hand for around four weeks, but it is totally going to be worth it, we promise.

-Here are the three stages of brewing your own beer:
+Here are the five stages of brewing your own beer:

-Firstly, you'll need to fill up a big pan with 12 pints of water and bring it to a boil.
+Next, you'll need to fill up a big pan with 12 pints of water and bring it to a boil.
+If you're using tap water, consider adding a Campden tablet.
+This helps to remove chloramines, which could make your beer taste funny.
+You could use bottled mineral water instead, but this will cost more money.

-Then, add your 50g of dried hops and leave to boil for another 30 minutes.
+Once the water is boiling, add your 50g of dried hops and leave it for another 30 minutes.

-Once this is done, slowly add the kilo of malt extract along with 750g of sugar and boil for another five minutes.
+When this is done, slowly add the kilo of malt extract along with 750g of sugar and boil for another five minutes.
+Stir the contents of the pan with your cooking spoon until the extract has fully dissolved.
+Keep an eye on the pot in case it starts to boil over.

-Cover a sterilised food bucket (or very large pan) with a clean muslin cloth then carefully strain the contents of the pan into it.
+Cover a sterilised bucket (or very large pan) with a clean muslin cloth, then carefully strain the contents of the pan into it.

-Add a packet of ale yeast and then fully cover your bucket and leave it to stand in a cool, dry place for 10 days.
-We know it's a bit of a wait but just think how happy you'll be when you remember you've got 30+ bottles of your own beer waiting for you patiently!
+We know it's a bit of a wait, but just think how happy you'll be when you remember you've got 30+ bottles of your own beer waiting for you patiently!

 A crusty layer should have formed on the top of the mixture by now – make sure it has started to degrade.
 Then just pop half a tablespoon of sugar into each bottle.